1893 recording of black vocal group up for auction

 BIDDEFORD, Maine (AP) — One of two copies of the oldest known recording of a black vocal group in the U.S. is up for auction — a recording so rare and delicate that the auctioneer doesn’t dare try to play it.

 The 1893 recording of “Mama’s Black Baby Boy” by the Unique Quartet pre-dates vinyl recordings.
 The song was recorded on a wax-covered cylinder using technology invented by Thomas Edison.
-It can only be played on a special cylinder player that was a predecessor to phonographs, which played flat, vinyl discs, said Troy Thibodeau, manager of Saco River Auction Co.
+It can only be played on a special cylinder player that was a predecessor to phonographs, said Troy Thibodeau, manager of the Saco River Auction Co.

 “They’re in fantastic shape,” Thibodeau said Wednesday, carefully showing off the smooth cylinder covered in brown wax on which the music resides in etched grooves.
 “All it takes is a little bit of heat or a little bit of cold, and these things are junk.
 So, for more than 100 years, someone really took care of these things and treasured them.”

-Cylinder recordings are becoming rare, and recordings of black artists even more rare.
+Cylinder recordings are becoming rare, and recordings of black artists are even rarer.

 There are so few cylinders that have the historical significance of the Unique Quarter recordings that it’s hard to know how much they might sell for.
 An appraiser believes they’ll go for $25,000 or more — apiece.

-Another black group, the Standard Quartet, is credited with making earlier cylinder recordings than the Unique Quartet, but none of those recordings exist today, said Bob Marovich, a gospel music historian in Chicago.
+Another black group, the Standard Quartet, is credited with making earlier cylinder recordings than the Unique Quartet, but none of those recordings exists today, said Bob Marovich, a gospel music historian.

 Robert Darden, who’s working to save the music by digitizing existing vinyl recordings through the Black Music Restoration Project, estimates that 75 percent of gospel music recorded on vinyl from 1940 to 1970 has disappeared.